atomicform/metadata-research/README.md

 ALCHEMY_KEY=""
 ```

-Solana requires an API pair to be placed in a .env file with the following syntax
+An API pair is required for The Blockchain API and Solana.
+AF has paid credentials in 1password and free accounts can be acquired [here](https://dashboard.blockchainapi.com/#api-keys).
+Add a .env file with the following syntax

 ```
 SOLANA_KEY_ID=""